baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 ## Reconfigure your project

-During dbt project initialization, dbt was configured to run models only from `/examples` directory.
+During dbt project initialization, dbt was configured to run models only from `/example` directory.

 Current configuration inside `dbt_project.yml` is:

 ```
 models:
     quick_workshop:
-        examples
+        example
             +materialized: table
 ```

-Since we deleted the `quick_workshop/models/examples` directory, we have to modify this part.
+Since we deleted the `quick_workshop/models/example` directory, we have to modify this part.

 Modify the file `dbt_project.yml`and put this new configuration instead: